Satisfactory Academic Progress Policy for Merit Awards

 All institutional merit aid recipients have the right to appeal a financial aid suspension decision by submitting an appeal to the Director of Financial Aid with a written explanation of the following: (1) how an error may have occurred; or (2) how mitigating circumstances beyond their control affected their academic performance.
-Mitigating circumstances include the following: (1) death in the family; (2) separation or divorce; (3) severe accident or illness of the student, parent(s), or other family member; (4) extended hospitalization of the student; (5) re-enrollment after a period of extended absence (three years or more) and (6) other extreme circumstances as determined by the Office of Financial Aid and/or Dean of Students Office.
+Mitigating circumstances include the following: (1) death in the family; (2) separation or divorce; (3) severe accident or illness of the student, parent(s), or other family member; (4) extended hospitalization of the student; (5) re-enrollment after a period of extended absence (three years or more) and (6) other extreme circumstances as determined by the Office of Financial Aid and/or Dean of Student Development.
 Appeals will be reviewed by the Financial Aid Appeals Committee, which consists of the Dean of Admissions and the Director of Financial Aid.
 All appeals must be filed no later than two weeks after the beginning of the semester.
 Students will be notified of a decision within four (4) weeks of submitting the appeal.

 Eligibility for Reinstatement

 A student may be reinstated for institutional merit financial assistance after one or more of the following: (1) approval of an appeal by the Financial Aid Appeals Committee; or (2) successfully completing the deficiencies at one's own expense.
 In cases of suspensions and/or denied appeals, the student will be required to notify the Office of Financial Aid with proper documentation when they are eligible for reinstatement.
 After eligibility has been established, any award will depend upon the availability of funds.